TOGAF 10 structure and what changed

 If a training course hands you an encyclopaedia but never explains which parts are the backbone and which parts are guidance you pick up when you need them, how do you start?

 That training experience is common, and it points to a real problem.
 If you do not understand the structure of the standard, every document feels equally important and equally confusing.
-This module gives you the structural map so you can navigate TOGAF 10 with purpose instead of reading in document order.
+A structural map of TOGAF 10 is what lets you read with purpose instead of in document order.

 If the structural shift from TOGAF 9.2 to TOGAF 10 is already clear to you, use the knowledge checks to confirm your understanding and move to Module 3: Core, Series Guides, Library, and certification map.